liberland/laws/drafting/consolidated/citizenship-law.md

 § 3

 The Citizen by Descent who has less than 5000 LLM in their political power balance shall be entitled to participate in politics with the political power they have.
-Until their political power balance reaches 5000 LLM, they shall be barred from Transfering their Citizenship and their Citizenship Asset shall cease to exist with their death or with them voluntary relinquishing it.

 #### Art 14: Liberland Nationals possessing no other Citizenship